Peopl3s/Parallel-max_element-parallel-freq/README.md

 # Parallel-max_element-parallel-freq
-The parallel algorithm for finding the maximum element Frequency dictionary(chars)
+The parallel algorithm for finding the maximum element<br>
+Frequency dictionary(chars)